-First, it is examined whether a label meets the minimum requirements in the dimension of credibility as well as in terms of environmental and/or social aspects.
+First, it is examined whether a label meets the minimum requirements by the German Federal Government in the dimension of credibility as well as in terms of environmental and/or social aspects.
 Minimum requirements deal with topics that are of particular relevance.
 For example, because they play an important role in ecological and social sustainability in the production process.